-- 3. Remove the access panel. - 4.
-Locate, press, and hold the CMOS button in for five seconds. - NOTE: Make sure you have disconnected the AC power cord from the wall outlet.
+- Remove the access panel.
+3. - CAUTION: Pushing the CMOS button will reset CMOS values to factory defaults.
+It is important to back up the computer CMOS settings before resetting them in case they are needed later.
+Back up is easily done through Computer Setup.
+See Computer Setup (F10) Utility on page 69 for information on backing up the CMOS settings. - Locate, press, and hold the CMOS button in for five seconds. - NOTE: Make sure you have disconnected the AC power cord from the wall outlet.
 The CMOS button will not clear CMOS if the power cord is connected.

-- NOTE: For assistance locating the CMOS button and other system board components, see the system board components image at System board on page 34.
+- NOTE: For assistance locating the CMOS button and other system board components, see the system board components image at System board callouts on page 67.

-- 5. Replace the access panel.
+- Replace the access panel.
+5.

 - 6. Reconnect the external devices.

-- 7. Plug in the computer and turn on power.
+- Plug in the computer and turn on power.

 - NOTE: You will receive POST error messages after clearing CMOS and rebooting advising you that configuration changes have occurred.
 Use Computer Setup to reset any special system setups along with the date and time.

-For instructions on Computer Setup, see Computer Setup (F10) Utility on page 41.
+For instructions on Computer Setup, see Computer Setup (F10) Utility on page 69.

-9 Using HP PC Hardware Diagnostics
+Using HP PC Hardware Diagnostics